List of awards and nominations received by Riz Ahmed

 Riz Ahmed is a British actor and rapper.
+Known for his roles in film and television, he has received an Academy Award and a Primetime Emmy Award as well as nominations for two BAFTA Awards, a Critics' Choice Award, two Golden Globe Awards and two Screen Actors Guild Awards.

 He is known for his appearances in films such as Four Lions (2010), The Reluctant Fundamentalist (2012), Closed Circuit (2013), Nightcrawler (2014), Jason Bourne (2016), Rogue One (2016), The Sisters Brothers (2018), Venom (2018), and Mogul Mowgli (2020).
 Ahmed gained critical acclaim and awards notoriety for his leading role in Darius Marder's drama film Sound of Metal (2020), a film in which Ahmed also served as an executive producer.
 Ahmed earned Academy Award, Golden Globe Award, British Academy Film Award, and Screen Actors Guild Award nominations for his performance.
 He received the Independent Spirit Award for Best Male Lead for his performance.

 Ahmed also won acclaim for his leading role in the HBO limited series, The Night Of (2017), starring opposite John Turturro.
 For his performance he received a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
 He also received Golden Globe Award, and Screen Actors Guild Award nominations for his performance.
 Ahmed also received a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series nomination for his role in the HBO comedy series Girls (2017).